MelonKony/millmint/content/news/about.md

 ❖ For common questions about me or my work, please visit the [FAQ](/intro/faq/).
 {{< /hint >}}

-**Hi, I'm Hobart**.
+**Hello, I'm Hobart**.
 I'm an Australian illustrator and writer living and working in Tasmania.
 I like machines, midcentury architecture and visiting new places.
 I studied as a journalist, but now work in illustration.

 Vekllei has existed in some form since I was a kid, but I started working on it properly in 2017.